Abhinav-Kosta/ACC45DAYSOFCODE-2023/README.md

 Day33B: Code for finding whether trade for country C is surpulous or not.
 Day34B: Code for finding whether given amount be reduced in denomination of 10 and 5 or not.
+Day35B: Code for finding number of days Chef can eat his favourite food.